Scalaron-Higgs inflation: Conclusions and outlook

-Finally, we found that the scalaron-Higgs model might offer various ways to stabilize the electroweak vacuum.
-The modified flow of the extended RG system, which includes the additional beta functions for $\xi$ and $\alpha$ as well as the contributions of $\xi$ and $\alpha$ dependent terms to the Standard Model beta functions, might prevent the running $\lambda$ from turning to negative values at high energy scales.
-In addition, the structure of the effective scalaron-Higgs potential itself suggests a way to stabilize the electroweak vacuum.
-A conclusive statement can only be made by a full numerical RG analysis of the scalaron-Higgs model.
-We plan to address this interesting questions in a forthcoming work. \acknowledgments We thank Claus Kiefer for valuable discussions and for supporting this collaboration.
-A.G thanks the Bonn-Cologne Graduate School of Physics and Astronomy (GSC 260) for the continued financial support received during his stay in Cologne.
-We are grateful to Alexei A. Starobinsky for valuable comments.
+Finally, we found that the scalaron-Higgs model might help to stabilize the electroweak vacuum.
+While the RG flow of the scalaron-Higgs model, which includes the additional beta functions for $\xi$ and $\alpha$ as well as the influence of $\xi$ and $\alpha$ on the SM beta functions, might itself prevent $\lambda$ from running to negative values at high energy scales, in addition another stabilization mechanism becomes possible in certain parameter regions were an effective single field description is adequate.
+In this case, the scalaron-Higgs potential acquires the structure of the SM Higgs potential but with an effective self-coupling $\bar{\lambda}$, which is the sum of the SM Higgs coupling $\lambda$ and an additional positive contribution.

+A complete stability analysis requires a full numerical study of the RG improved scalaron-Higgs model, which we plan to address in a forthcoming work.